 I want to be at my goal for my 30th birthday and wear something stylish and fabulous.
 This will be my major milestone and achievement.
-I’m training to be a Weight Watchers Coach too, because I think it’s important for men to be more involved in the Weight Watchers team and I want to inspire others.
+I’m training to be a WW Coach too, because I think it’s important for men to be more involved in the WW team and I want to inspire others.
 Already I’m getting messages from men asking when my classes are starting!

 When I joined me meeting a few years ago, I was concerned that I’d lose weight and lose my outgoing, bubbly personality as I often made fun of myself for a laugh, But that’s completely wrong.
 I’m still the same person, but a better version of me.